joe7575/techage/manuals/manual_ta4_EN.md

 In addition to the building blocks, the following is required for the collider:

 - electricity (145 ku)
-- TA4 tank with at least 250 units of hydrogen
+- TA4 tank with at least 250 units of isobutane

 The following sequence is recommended when setting up the collider: